gregr/ina/nscheme/README.md

   - Complex numbers are not built in.
 - First-class control operators produce continuations that are one-shot.
   - No primitive operators produce multi-shot, delimited continuations.
-  - These operators only produce virtual threads and same-thread escape continuations.
+  - These operators only produce virtual thread contexts and same-thread escape continuations.
 - There is no prescribed object-level error handling model.
   - You can define your own handling using escape continuations and dynamically-scoped parameters.